Kathimerini Greece Newsroom

 In the human body, vitamin A is transformed into various forms, including retinoic acid, which plays an important role in cell growth, sperm formation and fetal development.
 For these functions, the retinoic acid must bind to the alpha receptor (RAR) alpha.
 Experiments performed on mice showed that animals that did not have such receptors were sterile.
 Researchers at the University of Minnesota have developed a chemical compound that temporarily inhibits the function of the receptor, YCT529.
 It is designed to act only on the alpha receptor (RAR) alpha and not on others like it in order to minimize the chances of side effects.

 When YCT529 was administered orally to mice for four weeks, it significantly reduced their sperm count and was 99% effective in preventing pregnancy.
-Males were able to acquire mice about six weeks after discontinuation.
+Males were able to regain their sperm count about six weeks after discontinuation.